jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 `stream-64-stride-4-noverify.riscv`.

-**Hint:** Regardless of microarchitectures, the amount of dynamic instruction must be the same for each binary containing RV64IM instructions.
+**Hint:** Regardless of microarchitectures, the amount of dynamic instruction must be the same for each binary compiled using the RV64IM instruction set.
 The single cycle CPU might be useful for this question.

 **Hint:** DINOCPU simulations output the number of cycles, and does not output